brionace/hackernews/README.md

 ## How to use
 Clone or Download and simply open _index.html_ in your browser.
+### Browsing
+- Click on new boxes to expand/collapse.
 ## Enhancing user experience
 I added **Load More** to enable paging which helps with usability.
 More obviously can be done to make the user experience better like:
 - Adding filters